FrancoMalatesta/IPBE/README.md

 This action will allow IPBE.exe to execute on your system.
 Please ensure you trust the source of the file before proceeding.

+Note: Calculations on modern computers are so fast that the console window may close immediately after the final input is entered; this is not an indication of malfunction.
+The results are stored in a text file named IPBEOUT (without an extension), which will overwrite any previous output.
+It is recommended to rename the file to something meaningful before performing another calculation with different parameters.